cscorley/Kaleidoscope/README.md

 );
 ```

-Every individual assertion will be apply to an individual report.
+Every individual assertion will be applied to an individual report.

 ### Permanent assertions

 Permanent assertions can be added and removed at any time during
 testing execution.
+They are evaluated whenever a keyboard report arrives
+or at the end of every cycle, respectively.

 ### Assertion grouping

-When multiple assertions are supposed to be evaluated for the same report,
+When multiple assertions are supposed to be evaluated with respect to the same
+keyboard report,
 they can be supplied via the `addGrouped(...)` method of the `AssertionQueue`
-class that is returned e.g. by `queuedKeyboardReportAssertions()`.
-All
-grouped assertions must pass (logical and).
+class.
+All grouped assertions must pass (logical and) for the test to
+be considered as successful.

 For instance